How to Become a Data Analyst (With or Without Experience)

 How to Become a Data Analyst: Step-by-Step Roadmap

-Step 1: Have a Relevant Degree
+Step 1: Having a Relevant Degree

 Most recruiters, if they were to hire you as a data analyst, would like to see evidence of your educational background in data analytics itself.
 There are various ways to get this done.
-You can opt for a bachelor’s degree in data analytics, or you can go for an exhaustive online data analytics bootcamp.

-If you go for a B.Tech. degree, you would require 4 years of extensive learning.
-But, if you’re already from a bachelor’s background in BCA or BSc, then you can go for a master’s degree like M.Tech, MCA, or any other.
-However, the cost associated with this route will be quite substantial.
+• If you go for a B.Tech. degree, you would require 4 years of extensive learning.
+But if you’re already from a bachelor’s background in BCA or BSc, then you can go for a master’s degree like M.Tech, MCA, or any other.

 Bootcamp is a much more cost-saving option.
-And if you’re working professionally, you will be able to learn data analytics, while not losing out on your monthly paychecks.
+And if you’re working professionally, you will be able to learn data analytics while not losing out on your monthly paychecks.

 Step 2: Sharpen your Analytical Skills

-- Try working on spreadsheets, learn about exploratory data analysis by cleaning and loading data over there.
+• Try working on spreadsheets; learn about exploratory data analysis by cleaning and loading data over there.

 Step 3: Mastery in Programming Languages

 The third step involves mastering programming languages like Python or R, which unlock powerful tools for data analysis.
 Proficiency in these languages helps you clean data, construct predictive models, and automate repetitive tasks.
-Start by developing expertise in essential frameworks and libraries like NumPy, Pandas, Matplotlib, Scikit-learn (Python), and Tidyverse (R).
-These tools serve as an essential toolkit, not only for streamlining the data analysis process but also for empowering you to dive deeper into the data.

 Step 4: Proficiency in Database Management